AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

    systemctl enable firewalld
    ```

-1. Run the following commands to open ports for HTTP and HTTPS so you can access the Magento base URL from a web browser:
+1. Run the following commands to open ports for HTTP and HTTPS so you can access the base URL from a web browser:

    ```bash
    firewall-cmd --permanent --add-service=http